Filtration Media

 Air Scour Not allowed

-Use Cl2, KMnO4 or both
+Use Cl2, KmnO4, or both

-KMnO4 Dosage 1.5 to 2.0 oz (by dry wt.) per cu.ft.
+KMnO4 Dosage 1.5 to 2.0 oz (dry wt.)/cu.ft.

-Regeneration Time greater than 30 minutes
+Regeneration Time 30 minutes minimum

-Rinse until all traces of KMnO4 are gone
+Rinse Until all traces of KMnO4 are gone

 This information has been gathered from standard materials and or test data that is believed to be accurate and reliable.
 Nothing herein shall be determined to be a warranty or representation expressed or implied with respect to the use of such information or the use of the goods described for any particular purpose alone or in combination with other goods or processes, or that their use does not conflict with existing patent rights.
 No license is granted to practice any patented invention.
 It is solely for your consideration, investigation and verification.

-MTM is a registered trademark of Clack Corporation.
+MTM® is a registered trademark of Clack Corporation.

 Safe Water Technologies, Inc.